 Eggplants are in the Solanaceae, or nightshade, family, along with tomatoes, peppers, and potatoes.
 Many of us grew up thinking of eggplant as large, somewhat oval-shaped, purple vegetables.
 There wasn’t a lot of variety in what we could grow or how we ate it.
 Thankfully, that is no longer the case.
-You can now find a wide variety of plants with fruits of different shapes, sizes, and flavors (and many with less bitterness than you're used to).
+You can now find a wide variety of plants with fruits of different shapes, sizes, and flavors, including many with less bitterness than you may be used to.

-- Leaves: Eggplants are coarse plants with spiny stems.
+- Leaves: Eggplants (also known as aubergine or melongene) are coarse plants with spiny stems.
 The leaves are generally lobed and about 4 to 8 inches long.

 - Flowers/fruits: Flowers can be white or some shade of purple, with five-lobes.
 The fruit varies from small and round to long and thin to hefty orbs.
 Fruits are actually berries, with lots of tiny seeds inside the flesh.

 Eggplants are tropical perennials, which means they can live for several years in hot, humid climates, such as USDA Hardiness Zones 10 and 11.
 However, for vegetable gardeners' purposes, eggplants are grown as annuals and thrive most in Zones 5 through 12.
 Eggplants are heat-loving plants.
 They need a full day of sun exposure, not just to set fruits, but also to keep the plants warm.